 Our Cosmetic Dentist in Pasadena Dr. Sunyoto will recommend some aftercare tips to maintain the brightness of your teeth:

-- Brush your teeth twice a day and floss once.
+- Brush your teeth twice a day and floss once daily.

 - Consider Toothpaste which consists of fluoride.

 - Cut-down the amount of food and drinks that can stain your teeth.